crystalsolenoid/accordion_task/README.md

 The config file will slowly grow as development progresses and as users weigh in.
 I haven't decided yet how to handle documenting the options.
 For now, please refer to the docstrings in `src/config.rs`.

+## Logging

+Tasks completed, their order, and their durations, are logged in files for each session.
+The logs are stored in the project's [local data directory according to your OS](https://docs.rs/directories/latest/directories/struct.ProjectDirs.html#method.data_local_dir).

 ## Planned Features

 - [x] Shrink the duration of each remaining task when behind schedule.